dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 order to manually resolve a name clash.
-At the same time, in Dart without the feature which is specified in this document, this is the only way we can invoke a static member of an extension (except when it is in scope, see below), so it may be useful for backward compatibility.*
+At the same time, in Dart without the feature which is specified in this document, this is the only way we can invoke a static member of an extension (except when it is in scope, see below), so it can also be useful because it avoids breaking existing code.*

 Consider an expression `e` which is a member invocation with syntactic receiver `C` and an associated member name `m`, where `C` denotes a class